The 5 Best Time Management Books to Transform Your Productivity

 My Take

 This book helped me understand the mental load I was carrying around that was making me exhausted and overwhelmed.
-I wasn’t necessarily doing all the things, but I was sure constantly thinking about them.
+I wasn't necessarily doing all the things, but I sure was constantly thinking about them.

 The biggest change I immediately put into practice was learning to delegate with joy to my partner.
-I’ve gotten so much better at asking for help, without shaming myself into thinking it’s a weakness.
+I've gotten so much better at asking for help, without shaming myself into thinking it's a weakness.
 This has allowed me to spend more time on the pieces of my life that bring me passion, fulfillment, and joy.
-I’m still in the works of being a little less controlling when things aren’t done exactly my way… We’re all a work in progress.

 Sneak Peak